Minas Gerais

 Minas Gerais' territory was inhabited by indigenous peoples when the Portuguese arrived in Brazil.
 It experienced a large migration wave following the discovery of gold in the late 17th century.
 The mining of gold brought wealth and development to the then captaincy, providing its economic and cultural development; however, gold soon became scarce, causing the emigration of a large part of the population until a new cycle (that of coffee) once again brought Minas Gerais national prominence and whose end led to the relatively late industrialization process.
 Minas Gerais currently has the third largest GDP among Brazilian states, with a large part of it still being the product of mining activities.
 The state also has a notable infrastructure, with a large number of hydroelectric plants and the largest road network in the country.

 Due to its natural beauty and historical heritage, Minas Gerais is an important tourist destination.
 It is known for its heritage of colonial architecture and art in historical cities such as Ouro Preto and Diamantina, São João del-Rei, Mariana, Tiradentes, Congonhas, Sabará and Serro.
 In the south, its tourist points are hydro-mineral spas, such as the municipalities of Caxambu, Lambari, São Lourenço, Poços de Caldas, São Thomé das Letras, Monte Verde (a district of Camanducaia) and the national parks of Caparaó and Canastra.
 In the Serra do Cipó, Sete Lagoas, Cordisburgo and Lagoa Santa, the caves and waterfalls are the main attractions.
 The people of Minas Gerais also have a distinctive culture, marked by traditional religious festivals and typical countryside cuisine, in addition to national importance in contemporary artistic productions and also in the sports scene.

 Etymology

 Two interpretations are given for the origin of the name Minas Gerais.

-The first interpretation is that the name simply means "General Mines", referring to a number of mines which were located in several spots spread around a larger region.
+The first interpretation is that the name simply means "General Mines", referring to a number of mines which were located in several areas of the region.